LambdaFanatics/scala-workshop-stocks-rest/WORKSHOP_GUIDE.md

 1) Let's implement a route.

->  Create the `/stocks` route which returns all the available stocks.
+> Create the GET `/stocks` route which returns all the available stocks.

+2) In a similar way let's continue with user portfolio method

+> Create the GET `/stocks/portfolio/:id` route which returns all the user portfolio stocks.

+3) For the remaining two stocks service rest api method we should use PUT and DELETE http methods.

+> Create the PUT and DELETE `stocks/portfolio/:id/:code` routes which add and remove a stock to a user
+> portfolio respectively.

 ### Testing our API

 ##PART 2